theboredprog/learnmetal/docs/01-setting-up/01-setting-up.md

-# 01 – Setting up your enviroment
+# 01 – Setting up your environment

 Whooohooo! 🥳
 Welcome to your very first few steps into Metal development on macOS!

 This tutorial will hopefully help you set up a proper and efficient development environment so you can start building high-performance graphics applications.

 ## Why Xcode?